Medically reviewed by Drugs.com. Last updated on Apr 15, 2022.

 What are some things I need to know or do while I take Scopolamine Transdermal Patch?

-- Avoid driving and doing other tasks or actions that call for you to be alert until you see how scopolamine transdermal patch affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how scopolamine transdermal patch affects you.

 - Avoid drinking alcohol while taking scopolamine transdermal patch.